Strength in Community

 Beginning the Week of Light

-Here’s the refined version of the article, focusing less on the schedule and incorporating the resources at Every October, parents and families all over the world come together to honor the little ones who are no longer with us, sharing stories of love and loss, pain and remembrance.
+Every October, parents and families all over the world come together to honor the little ones who are no longer with us, sharing stories of love and loss, pain and remembrance.
 For me, this week is a deeply personal time, one that holds both sadness and beauty.

 Supporting Those Closest in Loss